kaisenlinux/czkawka/instructions/Instruction.md

 ## Config/Cache files
 Currently, Czkawka stores few config and cache files on disk:
 - `czkawka_gui_config.txt` - stores configuration of GUI which may be loaded at startup
-- `cache_similar_image_SIZE_HASH_FILTER.txt` - stores cache data and hashes which may be used later without needing to compute image hash again - editing this file manually is not recommended, but it is allowed.
+- `cache_similar_image_SIZE_HASH_FILTER.bin/json` - stores cache data and hashes which may be used later without needing to compute image hash again..
 Each algorithms uses its own file, because hashes are completely different in each.
 - `cache_broken_files.txt` - stores cache data of broken files
-- `cache_duplicates_Blake3.txt` - stores cache data of duplicated files, to not suffer too big of a performance hit when saving/loading file, only already fully hashed files bigger than 5MB are stored.
+- `cache_duplicates_HASH.txt` - stores cache data of duplicated files, to not suffer too big of a performance hit when saving/loading file, only already fully hashed files bigger than 5MB are stored.
 Similar files with replaced `Blake3` to e.g. `SHA256` may be shown, when support for new hashes will be introduced in Czkawka.
+- `cache_similar_videos.bin/json` - stores cache data of video files.

+Editing `bin` files may cause showing strange crashes, so in case of having any, removing these files should help.
+It is possible to modify files with JSON extension(may be helpful when moving files to different disk or trying to use cache file on different computer).
+To do this, it is required to enable in settings option to generate also cache json file.
+Next file can be changed/modified.
+By default cache files with `bin` extension are loaded, but if it is missing(can be renamed or removed), then data from json file is loaded if exists.

 Config files are located in this path: